Select Exhibits

 Huntington Arts Council, 213 Main St, Huntington, NY

-The focus of this exhibit centers on Harvesting Memories in Blue, a public sculpture on long-term display in a North Fork farm field.
+The focus of Harvesting Memories in Blue and Beyond centers on the making of Harvesting Memories in Blue, a public sculpture that was on long-term display in a North Fork farm field.
 The work honors the farmers of the North Fork (and elsewhere), celebrating their enduring spirit, work ethic, and contribution to humanity.
 But the exhibit goes beyond Harvesting Memories in Blue, showcasing more of Davis’ recent work and pulling back the curtain on her artistic process.